rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 c) ```if (i === 1) {...} ``` - This if statement checks if i is equal to 1.
 This will only be true during the second iteration of the loop.

-d)printNumTwo = function() {...}; - This line assigns a function to printNumTwo.
+d)```printNumTwo = function() {...};``` - This line assigns a function to printNumTwo.
 This function, when called, will return the current value of i.
 At this point, i is 1, so the function will return 1

-d)return i; - This is the body of the function assigned to printNumTwo.
+d)*return i*; - This is the body of the function assigned to printNumTwo.
 It returns the value of i.
 When this function is created during the second iteration of the loop, i is 1, so the function will always return 1.

-e)console.log(printNumTwo()); - This line calls the function stored in printNumTwo and prints the result to the console.
+e)```console.log(printNumTwo()); ```- This line calls the function stored in printNumTwo and prints the result to the console.
 Since printNumTwo returns the value of i at the time the function was created, and the function was created when i was 1, this will print 1.

 ## Key Concept -